RedditEntente/wovi/README.md

         time.sleep(REFRESH_TIME)
 ```

-Now run the commands below to install the dependencies and run the python script
+To run the script and output the results to the terminal, use the following commands:

 ```bash
 pip install -r requirements.txt